barryclark/jekyll-now/_posts/2012-05-09-hello-objectrocket.md

   - Database Engineering
   - Mongodb
 ---
-I am very excited to say that it&#8217;s time to say hello to <a target=1 href=http://www.objectrocket.com>ObjectRocket</a>!
+I am very excited to say that it's time to say hello to [ObjectRocket](http://www.objectrocket.com)!
 A few weeks ago I made the move from a great place, to an even better opportunity.
 A couple of amazing guys and myself founded ObjectRocket Inc. It&#8217;s time to make ObjectRocket my full time job.

 I have been at Shutterfly for almost two and a half years now.
-I am very proud of the teams <a href=http://www.nosqldatabases.com/main/2011/1/6/q-a-with-kenny-gorman-data-architect-for-shutterfly-inc.html>achievements</a> in this timeframe.
+I am very proud of the teams [achievements](http://www.nosqldatabases.com/main/2011/1/6/q-a-with-kenny-gorman-data-architect-for-shutterfly-inc.html) in this timeframe.
 We brought a completely new technology into Shutterfly, and while we had some kinks, I am very proud of where we ended up.
 Shutterfly is one of the larger and perhaps more complex MongoDB production installations in existence.
 For some amount of time I will continue to help Shutterfly transition.

 We created ObjectRocket with the idea that we can do something better than anyone else.
 Even the &#8216;big guys&#8217;.
 It&#8217;s time for me to focus on making customers happy with fantastic Engineering and Technology.
 Our initial concept has some legs, so I am going to pour my energies into making this idea a success.
 Frankly, I have never been so excited about something I have been doing in my life.